cosivina/cosivina_python/readme.md

 ## Overview

 Cosivina is a free object-oriented framework to construct dynamic field architectures and simulate the evolution of activation in these architectures.
 For more information on Dynamic Field Theory in general, please visit [www.dynamicfieldtheory.org](http://www.dynamicfieldtheory.org).
+For more thorough description of the cosivina framework, see the [Wiki](https://github.com/cosivina/cosivina/wiki) of the Matlab version.

 Cosivina was originally written for Matlab.
-This Python implementation offers the core functionality of the Matlab version, but currently lacks graphical user interfaces, only contains a subset of architecture elements and currently only supports one- or two-dimensional neural fields.
+This Python implementation offers the core functionality of the Matlab version, but currently lacks graphical user interfaces, contains only a subset of architecture elements and does not support dynamic fields with more than two dimensions.

 ## Quick start